 Chapter 3 Arthur’s men battle Mordred’s once again, and then prepare to meet a third time, on an upcoming Monday.
 Many of those who love Launcelot join Mordred’s side.
 The night before the battle, Arthur dreams that he is dressed in rich gold cloth and sitting on a chair bound to a wheel.
 Under him is black water with serpents and wild beasts, and he suddenly falls into the water, and wakes up.
 When he falls asleep again, Gawaine comes to him in a dream, saying God has told him to warn Arthur that if he fights with Mordred the next day, he will be killed: Arthur must instead call a month-long truce and wait for Launcelot to arrive.
 When Arthur awakens, he tells his knights of the vision, and order them to make a peace treaty with Mordred for a month.

-One of the consequences of Gawaine’s actions is, of course, Arthur’s war with his son Mordred, who could only take advantage of the chance to steal away Guenever once Arthur was distracted by fighting Launcelot—who would certainly be appalled to learn that knights loyal to himself have now chosen Mordred.
+One of the consequences of Gawaine’s actions is, of course, Arthur’s war with his son Mordred.
+Launcelot, meanwhile, would be appalled to learn that knights who were loyal to him have now chosen Mordred.
 Arthur’s dreams are menacing, suggesting that he is on shaky ground in attempting to defend himself.
 But he trusts the correctness of these visions and seeks to do all he can to follow God’s advice (through Gawaine).

 Chapter 4 Mordred agrees, but Arthur warns his knights to keep watch, since he suspects Mordred of wrongdoing.
 Likewise Mordred warns his men to draw their swords if they see any sword drawn.
 Mordred and Arthur meet to sign the treaty, but then a small snake (an adder) comes out of a bush and stings a knight, who draws his sword to kill it.
 When others see the sword, they blow their horns and prepare for battle, the treaty broken.
 There was never a worse battle than this day, though Arthur performs magnificently.
 Nearly all the knights from both sides are soon killed, which infuriates Arthur.
 He rides to Mordred, forgetting Gawaine’s warning.
 Mordred rides towards Arthur, who strikes him through the body.
 But as Mordred feels his death wound he strikes Arthur on the side of the head.
 They both fall to earth, Mordred dead and Arthur mortally wounded.